PR-Pilot-AI/pr-pilot-public/source/vision.md

 * **Minimal permissions** - You can enable/disable PR Pilot on a per-repository basis.
 It only has access to the repositories you allow it to access.

 ### Simplicity is Key
 We've learned that the simpler the interface, the more likely developers are to use it.
-By integrating with Github issues and PRs, we've made it easy for developers to interact with PR Pilot without leaving their familiar environment.
+By using Github issues and PRs as the user interface, we've made it easy for developers to interact with PR Pilot without leaving their familiar environment.